Bindwell

 Team

-We’re Navvye Anand (Caltech) and Tyler Rose (Wolfram Research), a scrappy duo of engineers who met at the Wolfram Summer Research Program in June 2023.
-We’re from India and China, respectively, and both close to farmlands in our countries.
-United by our passion for tackling global problems, we dropped out of high school / college and started Bindwell to transform the stagnant agrochemical industry.
+We're Tyler Rose (Wolfram Research) and Navvye Anand (Caltech), a scrappy duo of engineers who met at the Wolfram Summer Research Program in June 2023.
+We're from China and India, respectively, and both close to farmlands in our countries.
+United by our passion for tackling global problems, we dropped out of high school / college and started Bindwell to transform the agrochemical industry.

 Problem